ChrisMBarr/chrisbarr.me/README.md

 # TODO
-* Home page
-  - larger photos
-* Separate contact page
+* Larger photo on about/home page
-  - Contact form that sends email
-  - Resume
+* Add resume download
+* fix PHP mailer to use SMTP
 * photos section + togo videos